 - Desperately Looking for a Purpose in Life: Billy.
 He finds his purpose after he meets Kes.

 - Downer Ending: Jud kills Kes.
-Billy and his mother give the bird a funeral by the hills he used to train with Billy.
+Billy gives the bird a funeral by the hills where he used to train with her.

 - Kids Are Cruel: It's rare to find a kid that is nice to Billy.